WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ### Open Questions ### {#oq-signature-header}

-{{?I-D.ietf-httpbis-header-structure}} provides a way to parameterise identifiers but not other supported types like binary content.
-If the `Signature` header field is notionally a list of parameterised signatures, maybe we should add a "parameterised binary content" type.
+{{?I-D.ietf-httpbis-header-structure}} provides a way to parameterise identifiers but not other supported types like byte sequences.
+If the `Signature` header field is notionally a list of parameterised signatures, maybe we should add a "parameterised byte sequence" type.
 {:#parameterised-binary}

 Should the cert-url and validity-url be lists so that intermediates can offer a